 And, like all businesses, you will have to obtain a VAT number.
 Note that for online businesses that ship internationally, when revenue thresholds are exceeded in a country other than the country of origin of the company, the seller will have to apply the VAT rate of the customer’s country.
 In this case, you will have to request a VAT number, in particular, in EU countries.

-7. Negotiating your contract with Bpost
+7. Negotiating your delivery contract

 A significant part of your logistics will be package delivery.
 You will have to negotiate a contract with a delivery service provider to ensure this service.
 In Belgian, the best-known services are Bpost, TNT, TLS, Mondial Relay and GLS.